-- (1) The party submitting an OGRR may request that the OGRR be considered on an urgent basis ("Urgent") only when the submitter can reasonably show that an existing Operating Guide provision is impairing or could imminently impair ERCOT System reliability or wholesale or retail market operations, or is causing or could imminently cause a discrepancy between a settlement formula and a provision of the ERCOT Protocols. - (2) If a submitter requests Urgent status for an OGRR, ROS may designate the OGRR for Urgent consideration if the ROS determines that such OGRR requires immediate attention due to: - (a) Serious concerns about ERCOT System reliability or market operations under the unmodified language; or - (b) The crucial nature of settlement activity conducted pursuant to any settlement formula; and - (c) Is of a nature that allows for rapid implementation without negative consequence to the reliability and integrity of the ERCOT System or market operations. - (3) The Urgent OGRR and Impact Analysis (if available) shall be considered at the earliest regularly scheduled OWG or ROS meeting, or at a special meeting called by the OWG or ROS chair to consider the Urgent OGRR.

-- (4) If the submitter desires to further expedite processing of the OGRR, a request for ROS to vote via electronic mail may be submitted to the ROS chair.
+- (1) The party submitting an OGRR may request that the OGRR be considered on an urgent timeline ("Urgent") only when the submitter can reasonably show that an existing Operating Guide provision is impairing or could imminently impair ERCOT System reliability or wholesale or retail market operations, or is causing or could imminently cause a discrepancy between a Settlement formula and a provision of the ERCOT Protocols. - (2) The ROS may designate the OGRR for Urgent consideration if a submitter requests Urgent status or upon valid motion in a regularly scheduled meeting of the ROS.
+Criteria for designating an OGRR as Urgent are that the OGRR: - (a) Requires immediate attention due to: - (i) Serious concerns about ERCOT System reliability or market operations under the unmodified language; or - (ii) The crucial nature of Settlement activity conducted pursuant to any Settlement formula; and - (b) Is of a nature that allows for rapid implementation without negative consequence to the reliability and integrity of the ERCOT System or market operations. - (3) ERCOT shall prepare an Impact Analysis for Urgent OGRRs as soon as practicable. - (4) ROS or the OWG shall consider the Urgent OGRR and Impact Analysis, if available, at the next regularly scheduled OWG or ROS meeting, or at a special meeting called by the OWG or ROS chair to consider the Urgent OGRR. - (5) If the submitter desires to further expedite processing of the OGRR, a request for ROS to vote via electronic mail may be submitted to the ROS chair.
 The ROS chair may grant the request for voting via electronic mail.
 Such voting shall be conducted pursuant to TAC procedures.
-If ROS recommends approval of the Urgent OGRR, ERCOT shall submit a ROS Recommendation Report to the TAC within three Business Days after ROS takes action.
-The TAC chair may request action from TAC to accelerate or alter the procedures described herein, as needed, to address the urgency of the situation. - (5) Notice of an Urgent OGRR pursuant to this subsection shall be posted on the MIS.
+If ROS recommends approval of the Urgent OGRR, ERCOT shall submit a ROS Report to the TAC within three Business Days after ROS takes action.
+The TAC chair may request action from TAC to accelerate or alter the procedures described herein, as needed, to address the urgency of the situation.